vikumkbv/To-The-Future/README.md

 Come up with an idea for a open-source project

 #Language
-Any
+UI : React

 #After selecting the idea we'll start develop it
-Currunt idea : N/A
+Currunt idea : Shopping -card

 #Update your ideas at ideas.txt